Falbert19/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-In this file will have task and examples of pointers arrays and strings
+this directorie will hace more advance pointer arrays and strings tasks